 Then the book came to life.
 I spent many hours during the fall sitting outside on the deck by the water, just listening to nature and letting my mind wander.
 For months I kept writing and getting ideas.
 Yes, this was while I was still going to school to get a degree in psychology so there are definitely some psychological aspects of the book, but more importantly I’m a bit surprised I managed to do it all at the same time.
 It just goes to show how inspiration can make you do so much more than you thought would be possible.

-This one of my favorite projects I’ve worked on so far.
+This one of my favorite projects I have worked on.
 I hope you enjoy it too and I’d love to hear about which ideas worked for you!